Doctoral Internship in Health Service Psychology 2025-2026

 Diversity Liaisons

 All CAPS interns serve as Diversity Liaisons.
 Diversity Liaison work is carried out over the entire academic year and involves collaborating with CAPS senior providers as liaisons to campus partners working with specific diverse student populations.
-CAPS interns have been diversity liaisons for the following WSU offices or programs: Multicultural Student Services; the LGBTQ+ Center; International Programs; and the ROAR (Responsibility, Opportunity, Advocacy and Respect) Program, which serves students with moderate limitations in adaptive behavior and intellectual functioning.
-Liaisons with Undocumented Initiatives, serving students who are undocumented or have family members who are undocumented, and other WSU programs are being explored.
+CAPS interns serve as diversity liaisons for the following WSU offices or programs: Multicultural Student Services; the LGBTQ+ Center; International Programs; and the ROAR (Responsibility, Opportunity, Advocacy and Respect) Program, which serves students with moderate limitations in adaptive behavior and intellectual functioning.

 Liaison roles typically include establishing a presence within the organization served, developing relationships with staff and student leaders, sharing information about CAPS services, offering outreach programming, attending special events, and providing consultation.
 Intern liaisons devote an average of one hour/week to their liaison role and receive up to 30 minutes/week of liaison supervision.